magiruuvelvet/qelement/README.md

 ## How to use?

 QElement requires the built web app found at the [riot-web](https://github.com/vector-im/riot-web/releases) repository.
 Currently the location is hardcoded to `/opt/Element/resources/webapp`.
-The application starts an embedded web server to serve the application under `localhost:63535`.